robertwenink/xyz/content/projects/thesis/index.md

     K --> Z{Surrogate model}
 {{< /mermaid >}}

-## Problem formulation
+## Lifeboat case: Problem formulation
 The optimisation case mimics the shape optimisation of a free-fall lifeboat: a rescue vessel that drops off an offshore drilling platform into the sea in case of emergency.
 We only 'mimic' a complete optimisation because the used CFD solver, although specialised for these types of scenario, is under development and restricted to 2D problems.
 The optimisation goal is *to minimise the maximum (de-)acceleration* the lifeboat is subjected to when impacting with a flat body of water, to guarantee the safety of its passengers.
 This goal is achieved by changing the bottom shape of the lifeboat.

-The main dimensions, dropping height (and thereby effective vessel speed at the moment of impact), and weight of this lifeboat are taken from the recordholding [FF1200 lifeboat of Palfinger Marine](https://www.palfingermarine.com/en/boats-and-davits/life-and-rescue-boats/free-fall-lifeboats#abd64e4eccollapse2).
+The main dimensions, dropping height (and thereby effective vessel speed at the moment of impact), and weight of this lifeboat are taken from the recordholding [FF1200 lifeboat of Palfinger Marine](https://www.palfingermarine.com/en/boats-and-davits/life-and-rescue-boats/free-fall-lifeboats#abd64e4eccollapse2) (the lifeboat seen at the start of this page).

 With the goal of testing the proposed method, two variations of the same scenario are used:
 1) The lifeboat falls perfectly vertically onto the water.